jonlamb-gh/air-gradient-pro-rs/README.md

 Initial flashing of the bootloader and firmware onto the board is currently done via SWD and an st-link.

-The default [memory.x](memory.x) file is setup to use firmware slot 0 in flash, which is also the default slot picked by the bootloader on initail setup.
+The default [memory.x](memory.x) file is setup to use firmware slot 0 in flash, which is also the default slot picked by the bootloader on initial setup.

 You can use the [Development Artifacts](https://github.com/jonlamb-gh/air-gradient-pro-rs/actions/workflows/dev_artifacts.yml) github action to build a custom-configured bootloader and firmware image in CI (click "Run workflow" and set the configuration fields)